A Spray of Plum Blossoms

-A Spray of Plum Blossoms (一剪梅 (Yī jiǎn méi)) is a 1931 silent Chinese film directed by Bu Wancang and starring Ruan Lingyu, Wang Cilong, Lim Cho Cho, and Jin Yan.
-Produced by the newly established United Photoplay Service (renamed Lianhua Film Company. in 1932), with a screenplay by Huang Yicuo, the film is a loose adaptation of William Shakespeare's The Two Gentlemen of Verona - marking the first Chinese cinematic interpretation of Shakespeare.
-Noted for its experimental "Westernized stylings" including surreal decor and long-haired women soldiers, the film featured English subtitles that scholars suggest functioned more as cultural signaling than practical translation.
+A Spray of Plum Blossoms (一剪梅 (Yī jiǎn méi)) is a 1931 Chinese silent film directed by Bu Wancang and released by Lianhua Film Company.
+The film is a loose adaptation of William Shakespeare's The Two Gentlemen of Verona, with an adapted screenplay written by Huang Yicuo.
+It stars Ruan Lingyu, Wang Cilong, Lim Cho Cho, and Jin Yan, It is one of multiple collaborations between Bu Wancang and stars Ruan Lingyu and Korean-born Jin Yan, such as Love and Duty.

-One of several collaborations between Bu Wancang and stars Ruan Lingyu and Korean-born Jin Yan, this groundbreaking production was nevertheless long marginalized in Chinese film historiography, receiving scant attention even in biographies of its principals.
-Recent scholarship in Chinese cinema studies and global Shakespeare adaptations has reevaluated the film's significance, recognizing it as an important early example of transnational cinematic dialogue.
-Once dismissed as a "rather ordinary film", its hybrid aesthetics—blending Elizabethan drama with Republican-era social commentary—now position it as a key work in China's cinematic modernization.
+Noted for its experimental "Westernized stylings" including surreal decor and long-haired women soldiers, the film features English subtitles that scholars suggest functioned more as cultural signaling than practical translation.
+Recent scholarship in Chinese cinema studies and global Shakespeare adaptations regard it as an important early example of transnational cinematic dialogue.